Galmeno/rolandPK-5onRPI/README.md

 When trying the hardware on a PC with fruityloops, the default windows drivers had too much latency for a meaningful playing experience.
 I managed to change to better sound drivers on the PC to get an ok latency.
 This is ofcourse equally important when on a linux platform.

+http://www.tedfelix.com/linux/linux-midi.html <- low latency kernel stuff, might be useful.
+This link also covers how to set up alsa midi input and set up fluidsynth as a server and connecting to Alsa.

 To do:
 *Setup the midi signal input